Skip to content

 Why change the Start menu size?

 Your Start menu is where you find your apps.
 Sometimes, it feels too big or too small for what you need.
-Changing its size helps you use your screen better and fit your style.
+Changing its size helps you use your screen more effectively and fit your style.

 What happens when you change the size?